United States forms

 - Submitting Form I-907 without a handwritten signature.

-- Filing Form I-907 for a benefit request that has been reopened after an initial decision.
+- Submitting Form I-907 for a benefit request that does not qualify for premium processing.

-- Omitting essential fields, like the family name and given name, can lead to processing delays.
+- Omitting essential fields, like the family name and given name.

-- Submitting multiple Forms I-907 for unrelated petitions within the same envelope is not permitted.
+- Including multiple Forms I-907 for unrelated petitions or applications in a single envelope is not permitted.

-- Submitting a request with an incorrect filing fee postmarked on or after the specified date.
+- Using an incorrect filing fee after specified dates.

-It is a critical component for those applying for adjustment of status to lawful permanent resident.
+It is a requirement for those applying for adjustment of status to lawful permanent resident.
 For related guidance, see the [Adjustment of Status vs Consular Processing](/en/united-states/guides/us-adjustment-of-status-vs-consular-processing) page.
+For related guidance, see the Application to Register Permanent Residence or page.

 - IR-1: IR-1 Immigrant Visa (Spouse of US Citizen)